la2050/archive/_projects/2016/empower-low-income-youth-to-break-out-of-the-poverty-cycle.md

   rates","Proficiency in English and Language Arts and Math","Student education pipeline","Suspension and expulsion rates","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Student education pipeline
+  - Suspension and expulsion rates
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  We believe that every child deserves exposure to life skills education and connection with local business professionals.
+Our mission is to help at risk and disadvantaged youth break out of the poverty cycle.
+We currently serve about 400 students in 16 LA-area high schools and have approximately 25 Field Trip Partners and 1,000 registered Guest Speakers.
+There are approximately 30 schools on our waiting list and we would like to expand to support more schools and students.
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   The Youth Business Alliance (YBA) is a 501(c)(3) nonprofit organization that focuses on bringing critical 21st century business skills and perspectives